 Members’ Compliance Policies

-We will accept membership from organisations, agencies, and individuals based on their commitment to complying with the MIT Guidelines and KEEP’s Porters’ Code.
-They should also develop their own corporate Porters’ Policy regarding the treatment of porters.
+We will accept membership from organisations, agencies, and individuals who commit to complying with KEEP’s Minimal Impact Travel (MIT) guidelines and KEEP's Porters' Code.

-The member tour operators shall be committed to:
+Overall, member tour operators and other tourism-related agencies shall be committed to the following:

 - Implementing MIT Guidelines, and adhering to KEEP’s Porters’ Code in their overall operations.